Analytics-at-Sauder/Analytics-at-Sauder.github.io/p04_inventory_management.md

 #### Author: Kemjika Ananaba

-In this project, we would review the EOQ model and its application when demand uncertainty is introduced.
-The periodic review model and continuous review model is also introduced using Monte Carlo simulation tools.
-We encourage you to create your own Jupytor notebook and follow along.
-You can also download this notebook together with any affiliated data in the [Notebooks and Data](https://github.com/Master-of-Business-Analytics/Notebooks_and_Data) GitHub repository.
-Alternatively, if you do not have Python or Jupyter Notebook installed yet, you may experiment with a virtual notebook by launching Binder or Syzygy below (learn more about these two tools in the [Resource](https://analytics-at-sauder.github.io/resource.html) tab).
+In this Project, we will review the economic order quantity (EOQ) model and its application when demand uncertainty is introduced.
+The periodic review model and continuous review model are also introduced using Monte Carlo simulation tools.
+We encourage you to create your own Jupytor Notebook and follow along.
+You can also download this Notebook together with any accompanying data from the [Notebooks and Data](https://github.com/Master-of-Business-Analytics/Notebooks_and_Data) GitHub repository.
+Alternatively, if you do not have Python or Jupyter Notebook installed yet, you may experiment with a virtual Notebook by launching Binder or Syzygy below (learn more about these two tools in the [Resource](https://analytics-at-sauder.github.io/resource.html) tab).

 <a href="https://ubc.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FAnalytics-at-Sauder%2FProject_04_Inventory_Management&urlpath=tree%2FProject_04_Inventory_Management%2Fp04_inventory_management.ipynb&branch=master" target="_blank" class="button">Launch Syzygy (UBC)</a>